ubclaunchpad/inertia/README.md

 A daemon is now running on your remote instance - but your application is not yet continuously deployed.

-The output of `inertia [REMOTE] bootstrap` has given you two important pieces of information:
+The output of `inertia [REMOTE] init` has given you two important pieces of information:

 1. A deploy key.
 The Inertia daemon requires readonly access to your GitHub repository.
    Add it to your GitHub repository settings at the URL provided in the output.